Jared-Glenn/Camelot_The_Resistance/README.md

 #### Excalibur

 Excalibur is a major source of power in the game and a source of conflict between good and evil.
 Excalibur can be in one of three locations: Camelot, The Lake, and The Stone.
-At the start of the game, place all three Excalibur Location cards in a stack with the starting location on top (as inidicated by the Game Start file).
+At the start of the game, place all three Excalibur Location cards in a stack with the starting location on top (as indicated by the Game Start file).
 Regardless of its starting or later locations, Excalibur may only be claimed in ONE of these locations, determined randomly before the game starts, and only by King Arthur or Sir Accolon, who are on the side of good and evil, respectively.

-Arthur and Accolon are not guarenteed to appear in any single game, but if they obtain Excalibur, their team will be at a significant advantage.
+Arthur and Accolon are not guaranteed to appear in any single game, but if they obtain Excalibur, their team will be at a significant advantage.
 Be certain to trust those you allow to obtain the sword.

 ##### The Scabbard
 The Scabbard is part of the Excalibur relic, and starts in the players' hands at the start of the game.
 At the start of the game, the Leader assigns the Scabbard to one player prior to assigning the first Quest.
 Each round thereafter, the Scabbard is passed by the person who holds it.
 It may be passed to any player except the player who held it last.